Services

-Moreover, a calculational case was defined around the DanAero experiment where the comparison is done on the basis of time series.
-Thereto, it should be noted that a ‘conventional’ comparison of statistical properties depends heavily on the random seed which is needed for the turbulent wind field generation.
-Comparison based on a time series basis turns out to be very challenging since the timing of results from lifting line codes, CFD codes, and measurements all need to be synchronized.
-Generally there is a reasonable agreement between calculational results and measurements and also between the calculational results mutually but generating representative wind from the meteorological mast measurements remains challenging in few of the relatively low resolution of meteorological sensors.
+Moreover much effort was spend on a calculational case around the DanAero experiment where the comparison (between calculations and measurements and between calculations mutually) is done on the basis of time series.
+Such comparisons on the basis of times series are challenging amongst others due to the fact that generating representative wind from the meteorological mast measurements is difficult in view of the relatively low resolution of meteorological sensors.
 Much potential is seen for time series comparisons with the new experiments in TURBINIA which apply LIDAR.
 The much higher resolution of LIDAR wind speed measurements makes it possible to generate turbulent wind speed which will agree better with reality.

-Within WP2 a first preparatory case is defined for the IEA 15-MW Reference Wind Turbine which aims to check the correct aerodynamic and aero-elastic input so that trivial input errors are eliminated in the follow-up calculational rounds.
+In WP2 a first preparatory simulation case was defined for the IEA 15-MW Reference Wind Turbine which aims to check the correct aerodynamic and aero-elastic input so that trivial input errors are eliminated in the follow-up calculational rounds.
 Thereto, aerodynamic simulations are carried out under relatively simple conditions, with uniform steady inflow.
-The calculations are done with lifting line models but also with CFD models. activities on the 15-MW Reference Wind Turbine are coordinated with IEA Task 37.
-The turbine model for lifting line codes was available from Task 37 where it is noted that the simplifications led to some deviations of the original turbine model, e.g. the axi-symmetric conditions require the tilt angle to be zero which then in turn leads to different tower height, tower overhang etc.
+These activities were coordinated with IEA Task 37.
+The input for CFD codes was not available yet but it was generated in Task 47.

 Task 47 Roadmap